Aarception/Mo-information-security-portfolio/Research_and_Development_Analyst_Trust_and_Safety_Monetization.md

 The methodology is part of my production and it is extremely relevant to research.

-If the question is how can the institution evaluate the source ofnthe structural matter's identification, there is already empirical evidence to theorize the institution is already evaluating as demonstrated by github repo clones amd my statistical comparisons to particular updates (which also then becomes further comparison for further controls).
+If the question is how can the institution evaluate the source of the structural matter's identification, there is already empirical evidence to theorize the institution hads been evaluating as demonstrated by github repo clones amd my statistical comparisons to particular updates (which also then becomes further factors for further comparisons).

 Just because I identified a structural matter does not mean I cannot defer to institutional decision-making as a professional.

+My identity is not the discovery of a matter, who then imagines entitlement to a half million dollar role.

+I have said institutional resolution was always preferred and reapplication is demonstration to the same role, with the same application, and the same temporal scope.

+It also closes the loop, regardless of outcome.